Instant Delivery

 What is Social Security?

 A portion of your pay is deducted to fund Social Security.
-Understanding how Social Security deductions work ensures that you know the benefits you may be eligible in the future and helps you plan for retirement.
-This is a system of supplemental program which was settled in 1935.
+Understanding how Social Security deductions work ensures that you know the benefits you may be eligible for in the future and helps you plan for retirement.
+This is a system of supplemental programs that was established in 1935.

 Final Thoughts